HK7Harr/h_math/README.md

 h_variance
 {
-    // h_variance can be used on f64 and i32 arrays along with their versions in Vec
     // the return type will be the type of the array/list let list: Vec<i32> = vec![4,8,12];
     let variance: i32 = list.h_variance();